No matter how successful we are now, we were all once amateur bloggers.

 If you are hiring a business coach, does he/she have a business that you want to reach someday?

 For instance, I don’t sell courses on things I have not done.
-My traffic + list building course (Traffic Subscriber Yours) comes from my own experience of going from 0 – 1K subscribers in under 4 months, and I’m way beyond that now.
+My traffic + list building course (Traffic Subscribers Yours) comes from my own experience of going from 0 – 1K subscribers in under 4 months, and I’m way beyond that now at about 15,000 subscribers.
 The same applies to my course for new bloggers (Kickstart Your Blog), which employs the exact strategy I took to build my successful business from scratch.

 10. Scared to invest